pnp/blog/content/post/break-and-change-list-item-permission-using-pnp-js-in-spfx.md

 chrome](https://chrome.google.com/webstore/detail/sp-editor/ecblfcmjnbbgaojblcpmjoamegpbodhd?hl=en).
 After installation, you can check it in the developer tool. \
 So open developer tool(F12) \> SharePoint Tab \> PnP Js Console \> At
-here you can write pnp queries and using ctrl + D we can test it.
+here you can write PnP queries and using ctrl + D we can test it.

 Now we will implement the logic for break permission as below,

 1. For eg. I want to set "Contribute" permission so we have to get a Role definition Id. you can set it as per your requirement. for more details to refer